-A curriculum and assessment handbook for all year levels will be provided at the commencement of each new academic year (with the exception of Year 12; this will be provided in Term 4 of the current academic year).
-Year 10, 11 and 12 students will sign an acknowledgement of receipt register when receiving this handbook.
-This register is to remain on file with the Careers Adviser (using the Student Preliminary and HSC Monitoring Sign Off Registers).
+A curriculum and assessment handbook for all year levels will be available at the commencement of each new academic year (with the exception of Year 12; this will be provided in Term 4 of the current academic year).
 Students in Years 11 and 12 will receive a copy of each course assessment schedule.
-Junior students will receive a copy of each course is scope and sequence (which includes the schedule of assessment for that course).
-Course assessment schedules and scope and sequences will also be able to be accessed online through the school's Learning Management System, CANVAS.
-THS templates, for documents common across all faculties, need to be completed in full and accurately.
+Year 11 and 12 students will acknowledge receipt of this assessment handbook through Canvas.
+This register will be accessible through Canvas.
+Course assessment schedules and scope and sequences will also be emailed to all students and be accessed online through the school's website and THS templates, for documents common across all faculties, need to be completed in full and accurately.